Anmol6/kaggle-seizure-competition/README.md

 5 performed poorly, due to overfitting, but 3 performed slightly better than 1 being able to capture some of the temporal difference features of the spectrogam.

 ### 2) Convolutional Neural Network
+Eventually, the main input design matrix looked like 3-D volume of shape frequency x time-windows x channels.
+This enforced an idea of using a convolution to capture dependencies as CNNs can capture invariant relationships in volumes of data as done in computer vision.

 The convolutional neural network trained on highly compressed spectrogram with only 20 steps and 6 bands.
-1D Convolutions in time were used with no stride and kernel size 1.
+1D Convolutions in time were used with stride of 1 and kernel length of 1, thus making no overlap.
+1D convolutions allowed us to capture the invariancy in frequency along just 1 time window of 60 seconds as previous findings showed that it's enough to produce accurate predictions in EEGs.
 A global pooling layer was implemented and used to capture statistical properties between time steps.
-The output was fed through a densely connected layer.
+Several convolutional layers were implemented in the beginning of the model with relu, second last layer was fully connected with relu too and output was computed with softmax.

+A model in keras has a wrapper with scikit-learn classifier that allowed us to use RandomSearch to find optimal hyperparameters with a stratified k-fold cross-validation.
+However, due to the inflexibility of this dependency several features that we tried to execute (like Early Stopping) didn't not work in this setting.
+Given additional computational resources we could have run a larger random search with repititions and with larger number of folds.
+However, due to the time and compute constraints, the full power of convolution was not a big contribution to the achieved accuracy.

 Statistical Models on bag of features